Behavioural and Cognitive Neuroscience

 Welcome to my webpage!

-I am an experimental psychologist working in the field of behavioural and cognitive neuroscience using neuroimaging techniques.
+I am an experimental psychologist working in the field of behavioural and cognitive neuroscience using psychophysiological techniques.
 I investigate neurobiological signals that predict learning outcomes, for example through motivational affect and saliency.
-I am currently a postdoctoral researcher at Vanderbilt University investigating visual attention and decision-making in humans.
+I am currently a postdoctoral scholar in psycho-oncology at the University of South Florida, College of Nursing, investigating cognitive impairment in breast cancer survivors with Dr. Cecile Lengacher.
 Take some time to browse; publications are especially eye-catching!

 My research interests range from basic neuroscience concepts and mechanisms such as cortical processing (visual attention, oscillatory EEG, face processing) to more intricate questions involving affect, decision-making, error processing, and reinforcement learning.
 Many of these topics have lend themselves well to research in clinical psychology as well, with fear, anxiety and mood disorders as well as neurodegenerative and neurodevelopmental disorders being of particular interest to me.